JeffersonLab/solid_release/howto.md

 --------------------
 The example below is on jlab ifarm, farm, or any jlab internal machine with direct access like nfs to /group/solid/apps/

+* on jlab ifarm, prepare singularity by "module load singularity/3.9.5"

+* on your local centos/rhel/scientific linux, prepare singularity by "yum install singularity"

 To access any jlab internal machine or ifarm with graphic access by vnc, see https://hallaweb.jlab.org/wiki/index.php/Ifarm_graphic_mode

 * ssh -XY ifarm